Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 \subsection{Computation of Functions}

-In the last section, we constructed and analyzed the channel induced by the linear precoder and matched filter.
-We now show how to reliably compute functions over this channel from the precoder input to the matched filter output.
+In the last section, we constructed and analyzed the subchannels induced by the precoder and matched filter.
+We now show how to reliably compute functions over these subchannels from the precoder input to the matched filter output.

 Consider all time slots in the first subblock with quantized channel realization $\hat{\bm{\msf{H}}}\in\hat{\mc{H}}^{K\times K}$.
 By Lemma~\ref{thm:typical}, with probability at least $1-\varepsilon_1(T)$ there are at least